Russian star practices despite report of positive drug test

 Valieva tested positive for a banned heart medication before the Beijing Games, the Russian newspaper RBC reported.

-The sample was reportedly obtained before Valieva won the European championship last month in Estonia, a performance that solidified her status as the leader of Russia's “quad squad” of elite women's figure skaters headed to Beijing.
+The sample was reportedly obtained before Valieva won the European championship last month in Estonia, a performance that solidified her status as the leader of Russia's “quad squad” of elite women's figure skaters.

 It’s unclear if Russia is appealing or fighting the result.
 Her appearance at practice implies that the federation isn't accepting any finding that would eliminate her.